2023 Best Value History Schools in Texas

 Top 10 Best History Schools

-UH Clear Lake undergraduate students pay an average of $7,698 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at UH Clear Lake are $7,698 per year.
 After completing their degree, history graduates from UH Clear Lake carry an average student debtload of $22,731.

 You’ll join some of the best and brightest minds around you if you attend Tarleton State University.
 The school came in at #2 on this year’s Best Value History Schools in Texas list.
-Located in the remote town of Stephenville, Tarleton is a public school with a large student population.
+Located in the remote town of Stephenville, Tarleton is a public college with a large student population.

 Full History at Tarleton State University Report